rajarshimaitra/rust-nostr/VISION.md

 This gives a good way for high-maintenance public relays to monetize their service, at the same time protecting them from DOS.

-# But Wait, There's More.
+### E2E Encrypted Subscription Sharing

-A Nostr relay is just a dump of simple JSON data.
+Remember, a Nostr relay is just a dump of simple JSON data.
 Fetched via a `subscription` filter.
 This allows nostr to be a generic data-sharing platform between clients.
-With Bitcoin inside, now we are talking about Bitcoin scripts, descriptors, DLC contracts, and other Bitcoin DeFi information, shared via a social media infrastructure.
+With Bitcoin inside, now we are talking about Bitcoin scripts, descriptors, DLC contracts, and other Bitcoin DeFi information, shared via the nostr relay network.
+But these can be sensitive information, and should not be shared on a public platform in cleartext.

-It can be even better.
-Another out-of-bound protocol can be devised on top of nostr to share e2e "encrypted subscriptions".
+For this, an encrypted nostr subscription sharing mechanism is required.
+This can be another server facilitating only encrypted subscription data sharing among participants.

+This can be achieved by following:
+ - Encrypt the [`subscription` + `relay-address`] using a DH shared secret derived from the pubkey of the intended receiver.
+ - Post the encrypted data along with the pubkey of the recipient to this server.
+ - Recipient client gets notification, downloads and decrypts the data, gets the subscription to fetch the actual data from nostr.
+ - The actual data is also a ciphertext encrypted by the same shared secret so the recipient knows how to decrypt that too.

+These servers can be very lightweight as they don't need to store all the historical subscription data.
+They can regularly clear old data, or even can clear it in real-time when it knows the recipient has downloaded it.
+This will make them very low cost, and it doesn't need to solve the incentivization problem.

+These servers don't need to follow any generic protocol.
+Can be implemented freely via any design.
+They just need to have a way to connect to clients and know when to notify them when something relevant to them has come.

+They are also censorship-resistant like nostr relay.
+If one goes down or stops working, anyone can spin up another one.
+Because they don't have to keep a historic record Switching from one server to another does not affect the overall flow of information.

+These servers cannot exploit the data also because all they see is an encrypted blob of randomness, so they do not need to be highly secured.

+### The Final Picture

+So now combining all of these, Nostr, Bitcoin, and Encrypted Subscription sharing, what we have now is a very powerful and *default private* social network that can share data among participants using some very generic and global protocols.

 This allows the possibility for *hidden* social networks of people to selectively open up their posts to particular trusted entities.

 These posts can be DLC contracts, descriptors describing multisig between many parties, DLC oracle publishing only to subscribed members, and a lot more.

-Because Nostr uses pubkeys for identities, each such post can be created via different pubkeys, so they don't get caught in other people's subscriptions of your events.
-Each pubkey can have a user given Nym.
-Nyms will be as common as nicknames.

-A network of *web-of-trust* can be built on top of these encrypted and hidden nostr posts, where people can selectively follow other nyms that their trusted nyms are already following, and publishers can selectively open up posts to their specific network of trust.

-Communication can happen via nostr text content, which is an encrypted blob of data.
-The subscription for that data, along with the relay address to fetch it from, is also encrypted and shared among intended participants using any out-off-bound protocol.
-A shared decryption key can be derived using DH key exchange again via some custom out-off-bound protocol among clients.

-What the above describes is a privacy-focused decentralized platform to share any random data among clients, including p2p trade ads, betting with DLC, or anything else.
-The relays don't have any visibility on the data they are storing.
-And clients are smart enough to make sense of this data and act on it.

-This is more than just "Social Media".
-It's a "Social Network" of people coordinating with each other just by agreeing on some basic protocol. `Nostr` and `Bitcoin`.
-Thus the name "Distributed Social Networks" (DSN).

-In this model what we end up with is:
+In this framework, the basic unit of "Identity" is a pubkey.
+Pubkeys are analogous to aliases in the real world.
+Any person can have any number of aliases.
+If one alias gets compromised, they can quickly create another one, just like we create a new bitcoin address for every payment.

+Using pubkeys as aliases it's then possible to selectively open up to your own private trusted network.
+You can have one pubkey associated with your global Alias (your Twitter handle that everyone knows), and then have any number of parallel aliases to only communicate among specific groups of people, or use a specific app.

+Data related to all these pubkeys will remain completely unrelated and can be distributed across multiple nostr relays.

+The final summarised model is:
- - A Highly interoperable stupid relay protocol.
+ - A Highly interoperable and extremely simple relay protocol, nostr.
- - A flexible extension model freely deployed by clients.
+ - A flexible framework for adding new relay features using `optional` upgrades that relays can opt-in.
+ - A encrypted subscription sharing mechanism to pass around nostr subscriptions.
  - Bitcoin native integration to facilitate the "internet of money" and DOS protection at the same time.
- - Strong privacy guaranteed via e2e encryption of subscription data and out-off-bound custom protocols.
  - A decentralized publication layer for clients to publish public as well as private content.
  - Client-side complexity to interpret these contents and have native financial contract generation UI using the powers of Bitcoin.